Taxes on Selling a House in California: What to Expect

 What about selling an inherited home in California?

 For starters, there are no estate or inheritance taxes in California.
 So you don’t owe state taxes just for inheriting a property.
+As the heir, however, you do take on any debts attached to the property, such as an outstanding mortgage.

 When selling an inherited home, many of the same considerations apply as they do to selling any California property.
 Where things differ the most is with capital gains.

 Fortunately for heirs, the values of inherited assets are adjusted by what’s called a step-up in basis, Aird says.
-This means that no matter how much a home has appreciated in value since it was originally purchased, a decedent’s heirs are not responsible for paying the taxes on those historical gains if they choose to sell the home.
+This means that no matter how much a home has appreciated since it was originally purchased, a decedent’s heirs are not responsible for paying the taxes on those historical gains if they choose to sell the home.
 Rather, the property automatically converts to the current fair market value.

 If the heirs choose to immediately sell that property for the assessed fair market value, then there are no gains.
-However, if they sell the property for more than the fair market value or choose to hold onto the property for a while before selling and its value continues to appreciate during that time, then those are considered taxable gains.
+However, if they sell the property for more than the fair market value or choose to hold onto the property for a while before selling, and its value continues to appreciate during that time, then those are considered taxable gains.

 Other selling expenses to anticipate in California

-• Title fees: These consist of title insurance and a title search.
-Title insurance is a contractual obligation to protect against any issues with a home’s title, such as illegal deeds, undiscovered wills, or forgeries.
 In Northern California, it is customary for the buyer to pay for the title insurance, but the opposite is usually the case in Southern California.
-It’s not uncommon for the parties to negotiate over this item or split the cost, which can range between 0.5% and 1% of the sale value.A title search, which costs between $100 and $250, can be paid by either the seller or the buyer and is done to prove that the seller is the rightful owner of the property and that there are no outstanding claims or judgments.
+It’s not uncommon for the parties to negotiate over this item or split the cost, which can range between 0.5% and 1% of the sale value.

-Moreover, instead of the seller covering commissions, buyers are now expected to negotiate commissions directly with their agents, thus reducing sellers’ fees to around 2% to 3%.
+This change reduces sellers’ fees to around 2% to 3%.
 Despite this change in rules, some sellers choose to cover the buyer’s agent as a tactic to attract buyers and secure a sale.

 Ways to prepare for real estate taxes